B-theory of time: B-theory in metaphysics

 The difference between A-theorists and B-theorists is often described as a dispute about temporal passage or 'becoming' and 'progressing'.
 B-theorists argue that this notion is purely psychological.
 Many A-theorists argue that in rejecting temporal 'becoming', B-theorists reject time's most vital and distinctive characteristic.
 It is common (though not universal) to identify A-theorists' views with belief in temporal passage.
 Another way to characterise the distinction revolves around what is known as the principle of temporal parity, the thesis that contrary to what appears to be the case, all times really exist in parity.
 A-theory (and especially presentism) denies that all times exist in parity, while B-theory insists all times exist in parity.

 B-theorists such as D. H. Mellor and J. J. C. Smart wish to eliminate all talk of past, present and future in favour of a tenseless ordering of events, believing the past, present, and future to be equally real, opposing the idea that they are irreducible foundations of temporality.
 B-theorists also argue that the past, present, and future feature very differently in deliberation and reflection.
 For example, we remember the past and anticipate the future, but not vice versa.
 B-theorists maintain that the fact that we know much less about the future simply reflects an epistemological difference between the future and the past: the future is no less real than the past; we just know less about it.

-B-theory in theoretical physics

-The B-theory of time has received support from physicists.
-This is likely due to its compatibility with physics and the fact that many theories such as special relativity, the ADD model, and brane cosmology, point to a theory of time similar to B-theory.

-In special relativity, the relativity of simultaneity shows that there is no unique present, and that each point in the universe can have a different set of events that are in its present moment.

-Many of special relativity's now-proven counterintuitive predictions, such as length contraction and time dilation, are a result of this.
-Relativity of simultaneity is often taken to imply eternalism (and hence a B-theory of time), where the present for different observers is a time slice of the four-dimensional universe.
-This is demonstrated in the Rietdijk–Putnam argument and in Roger Penrose's advanced form of this argument, the Andromeda paradox.

-It is therefore common (though not universal) for B-theorists to be four-dimensionalists, that is, to believe that objects are extended in time as well as in space and therefore have temporal as well as spatial parts.
-This is sometimes called a time-slice ontology.

 Opposition

-In 'Presentism and the Space-Time Manifold', Dean Zimmerman notes that A-theory is 'almost certainly a minority view among philosophers', while B-theory has 'achieved broad acceptance'; despite this there are still a number of philosophers who oppose B-theory.